-This CEN Workshop Agreement (CWA 18006:2023) has been developed in accordance with the CEN-CENELEC Guide 29 "CEN/CENELEC Workshop Agreements - A rapid prototyping to standardization" and with the relevant provisions of CEN/CENELEC Internal Regulations - Part 2.
-It was approved by a Workshop of representatives of interested parties on 2023-04-28, the constitution of which was supported by CEN following the public call for participation made on 2022-05-30.
+This draft CEN Workshop Agreement has been developed in accordance with the CEN-CENELEC Guide 29 "CEN/CENELEC Workshop Agreements - A rapid prototyping to standardization" and with the relevant provisions of CEN/CENELEC Internal Regulations - Part 2.
+It was approved by a Workshop of representatives of interested parties on YYYY-MM-DD, the constitution of which was supported by CEN following the public call for participation made on 2022-05-30.
 However, this CEN Workshop Agreement does not necessarily include all relevant stakeholders.

-The final text of this CEN Workshop Agreement was provided to CEN for publication on 2023-06-09.
+The final text of this CEN Workshop Agreement was provided to CEN for publication on YYYY- MM-DD.